Pandahead33/provider-directory/README.md

 npm test
 ```

-It uses both snapshost testing and [testing-library](https://testing-library.com/) to replicate tests similar to how users actually interact with the app.
+It uses both snapshot testing and [testing-library](https://testing-library.com/) to replicate tests similar to how users actually interact with the app.

 ## Project Structure